-2.63 There are four libraries within the Core Strategy area, at Selby, Sherburn in Elmet, Barlby and Tadcaster, together with mobile library services across the District.
+2.70 There are four libraries within the Core Strategy area, at Selby, Sherburn in Elmet, Barlby and Tadcaster.
 These services are provided by North Yorkshire County Council.
 NYCC provides funding for Community Libraries and for upgrades to ICT systems.
-The library service is currently being reviewed.
+Barlby Library is run by volunteers and the Parish Council.